Centres of Excellence and Strategic Areas

 NTNU has designated four strategic areas that have formed networks across faculties and departments to bring the best minds to work on cross-disciplinary subjects.

-- Ocean science
+- Ocean science and technology

 - Health, welfare and technology

 These strategic areas are under development during the spring of 2014.

 SINTEF is Scandinavia's largest independent research organization, and is NTNU's most important research partner.